ZepiGit/ZCode-Agent-Kit/README.md

 ## Before you use real project data

-Use only an account you are authorized to use.
 Keep the proxy on localhost and never share `.proxykey`, credentials, or generated configuration files.

 **Read the [security policy (German)](SECURITY.md):** the managed proxy can execute vendor CAPTCHA JavaScript without an OS sandbox.
 It remains loopback-only and bearer-authenticated, but those controls are not process isolation.
 This does not bypass account restrictions or guarantee that every challenge succeeds.